 How to Directly Invest in the UK

-Investors looking to take more direct approach can also purchase stocks on the London Stock Exchange (LSE).
+Investors who are looking to take a more direct approach can also purchase stocks on the London Stock Exchange (LSE).
 While some U.S. brokerage accounts offer international trading capabilities, some investors may have to open foreign brokerage accounts.
 And all investors should carefully consider the tax implications of investing in the UK directly.